Rules and regulations for owning a pet

 Responsible dog owners should follow leash laws:

-- State law requires that you have your dog on a leash when you're off your property.
+- The law requires that you have your dog on a leash when you're off your property.

 - Your dog must be under control when they're not in your house or fenced in by a yard.
 Don't let your dog roam the neighborhood, get into trash, or bother the public in any way.